paratronics/E-Generator/README.md

-# Password-Validator
+# Email Generator
-A program that validates the complexity of a proposed password by ensuring it meets stated rules
+Email generator is an application that generates custom emails for a company's new employees